MainulDip/iOS-study/106-Combine-and-States-Managements.md

 ```

 ### `ViewModel` Integration (Combine + SwiftUI) and code splitting:
 ViewModel class conforms to `ObservableObject`, and properties are marked with `@Published` wrapper.
-VM functions will update the `@Published` properties and will be called from the View.
+VM functions will update the `@Published` properties and will be called from the View

 A property marked with `@StateObject` will get the ViewModel instance (in SwiftUI View). `.onAppear` callback will call the VM function when that view is finished rendered.